 I ended up choosing a bath bomb which promised to “provide clarity and energy while also soothing those aches and pains”.
 Basically, I wanted a pink one because it matched my shower curtain.
 (Yes, I am the worst).
 I drew a bath in my new apartment — I was living on my own for the first time since moving out of the home my ex-girlfriend and I shared (read: extra stress) — and plopped the hot pink bath bomb into the water.
 I was reading Eve Babitz’s Black Swans at the time and the cover of the book matched the water.
 For a second, I’d finally achieved Pinterest-levels of perfect.

-Once my bath water turned cold and the last of the bomb had disintegrated, I got out of the tub and wrapped myself in a warm towel — a crucial step in the post-CBD bath bomb process.
+Once my bath water turned cold and the last of the bomb had disintegrated, I got out of the tub and wrapped myself in a warm towel—a crucial step in the post-CBD bath bomb process.
 Later as I cooked dinner, I noticed my shoulders were more relaxed, not in their usual position, bunched up around my neck like I’d just been called on in class while not paying attention.
-The best part is that bath products are much more affordable than a massage — the Bliss Ball Bath Bomb costs $14 and the Vertly salts come in at $29.
+The best part is that bath products are much more affordable than a massage—the Playboy Bath Bomb costs $15, Life Elements Bliss Ball Bath Bomb starts at $14, and the Vertly salts come in at $29.
 You don’t even need to leave your house!

 While I might never become the avocado toast-Instagramming self-care yogi of my own dreams, I’m at least thinking more about my body and ways to take better care of it.
 I notice my breathing more, sit up straighter, and of course, melt into a CBD bath at least once a month.
 After roughly a decade of neglect, it’s really the least I can do.